JaqiKal/task-master/README.md

 - **Description**: Offer analytics features that give users insights into their task completion patterns, productivity trends, and suggest optimizations.
 - **Benefit**: Helps users understand their productivity habits and make informed adjustments to improve efficiency.

+#### Refactoring code to Obejct-Oriented Programming
+- **Description**:  Refactor the existing procedural codebase to utilize OOP principles, such as encapsulating related data and behaviors into objects and classes.
+This involves identifying logical components within the application and organizing them into classes, with methods for handling operations and properties for storing data.
+- **Benefit**:  By refactoring to OOP, the application's structure becomes more modular, maintainable, and scalable.
+It allows for easier extension and modification of the codebase, as changes to one part of the system are less likely to affect others.
+It could also lead to more readable and organized code, improving the overall quality of the application.

 ---

 ## Technologies Used